Our ANAL REJUVENATION® Recovery Guide

-Anal rejuvenation is a cosmetic procedure designed to restore and rejuvenate the skin that surrounds the anus.
+Our ANAL REJUVENATION® procedure is a cosmetic procedure designed to restore and rejuvenate the skin that surrounds the anus.
 The aim of the procedure is to enhance the overall appearance of the anus.
-Anal rejuvenation is usually performed by colorectal surgeons.
+ANAL REJUVENATION® is usually performed by colorectal surgeons.
 Dr. Murrell has been practicing colorectal procedures for years and has emerged as an expert in this field.
-His clinic has the best anal rejuvenation Los Angeles has to offer.
+His clinic has the best anal restorative treatment Los Angeles has to offer.

 Dr. Murrell’s works have been cited in several popular journals and he is renowned for his warm and welcoming approach to patients.

 Dr. Murrell believes that proper consultation is key to helping his patients realize their goals.
 This is why he makes it a point to pay close attention to the concerns and questions his patients may have about the procedure.

 What does recovery look like after an ANAL REJUVENATION® treatment?

 The recovery process depends on the extent and complexity of the procedure.
 In some cases, an ANAL REJUVENATION® procedure might mean a relatively small procedure such as Botox.
 Such procedures are minimally painful, and the recovery time is quicker.

 In case of complex procedures, there may be slight pain and discomfort and recovery will take some time.